-7) DPS Switch
+7) DPS Switch (Models with DPS)

 The DPS switch is used to change the DPS (Dynamic Power Steering) mode.

 To change mode, DPS switch needs to be held for at least 2 seconds.
 If held for less than 2 seconds, it will show the selected mode.